MeetJain20/DevTown/README.md

   Effortlessly navigate through 10 pages with hardcoded numbers.
 Intuitive controls include next and previous buttons for a seamless browsing experience.

 - **Like Feature**
-  You can like the car which you find that suits well as per your requirements.
+  You can like the car which suits well as per your requirements.

 - **Card Design**
   While not pixel-perfect, the car card design closely resembles the provided image, enhancing the overall visual experience for users.